 - Susan B. Anthony – A relentless advocate for equal rights for women, she wrote, lectured and organized groups in the pursuit of voting and other rights.
 She was arrested, in an act of civil disobedience, for voting in the 1872 U.S. presidential election.
 She died 14 years before the 19th U.S. Amendment was passed, granting voting rights to women.

-Top lists of anything are subjective.
-If you emphasize politics, arts or engineering you end up with different people.
+As my historical note suggested, I’m not surprised these women lived in the last few centuries.
+I acknowledge that best of / top lists of anything are at best subjective.
+If you emphasize politics, arts or engineering in a different balance than I did, you will end up with other equally notable people.
 My goal was to balance the impact and challenge of these people’s works independent of how famous they became, regardless of domain.

 In the category of modern marvels:

-- Kevlar, used in bullet proof vests was invented by Stephanie Kwolek (1965).
+- Kevlar, used in bulletproof vests was invented by Stephanie Kwolek (1965).
 The car windshield wiper by Mary Anderson (1903).
 Patsy Sherman co-invented Scotchgard in 1956 (despite her high school aptitude test telling her she should be a housewife).

 - Many homemaking and clothing inventions were by women, likely because these were the first domains they were allowed access to.
 The wire bra was invented by Caresse Crosby (1914), Josephine Cochrane invented the dishwasher in 1886 and Bette Graham invented Liquid Paper in 1956.
 Chemistry, the rising science in the 1950s, created new opportunities that were open to women for the first time.

 Queen Elizabeth I had an astonishing autonomy, one of the first female heads of state, but her reign didn’t achieve much of lasting impact.
-Of course she may have inspired many women of later generations, but it’s hard to measure that on a list like this.
-Margaret Thatcher and Hillary Clinton also surface in political history, but their good works and visibility, while notable, were hard to stretch into innovations.
-Alison Bechdel actual came to mind for her Bechdel test which will blow your mind if you’ve never heard of it.
+Of course, she may have inspired many women of later generations, but it’s hard to measure that on a list like this.
+Margaret Thatcher and Hillary Clinton also surface in political history, but their works and visibility, while notable, were hard to stretch into innovations.
+Alison Bechdel came to mind for her Bechdel test which will blow your mind if you’ve never heard of it.